โ–ท The world of Pets: Dogs, cats, birds, reptiles, amphibians

 They are big and massive, but harmonious and very agile for a dog of this size, while its legs are muscular and erect.
 Tail stands tall and is carried drooping when at rest, but it rises horizontally when in the gazebo.

 The neck is of medium length but broad and powerful, and bears a massive head of large size in relation to the rest of the body.
 The skull is slightly domed and ends in a rather short muzzle, tapering towards the nose.
 The latter should be black and well developed.
 The powerful jaws are scissor bite.
-The triangular ears with rounded tips fall along the cheeks and “disappear” in the fur.
+Triangular ears with rounded tips fall along the cheeks and "disappear" into the fur.

 The eyes are medium in size, often hazel or dark brown in color, but they can also be lighter in color, except yellow, which is not accepted by the standard of Romanian Mioritic Shepherd Dog.
 They express calm and intelligence.